-Serbia: Drina river HPPs & Italian connection18.
-August 2015. / News Serbia Energy
+Serbia: Drina river HPPs & Italian connection, News Serbia Energy

 The technical solution on the middle Drina involves the construction of three hydropower plants in the cascade – Dubravica, Tegare and Rogacica, the total installed capacity of 320 megawatts with an average annual generation of about 1,200 gigawatt – hours.
 Drina in the middle course has great potential that is cost effective and should be exploited, but with harmonization of users and space.
 Numerous studies on the possibility of the hydropower plants construction on the Drina have been done throughout history and it was confirmed that these facilities should be built from artificial lake in Zvornik to HPP Bajina Basta.